vishalcloudyuga/dcos-docs/1.9/overview/design/overlay.md

 The agent overlay module will run as part of the Mesos agents and will have the following responsibilities:
 1. It is responsible for registering with the master overlay module.
 After registration it will retrieve the allocated agent subnet, the subnet allocated to its mesos and docker bridges and VTEP information (IP and MAC address of the VTEP) .
-2. Based on the allocated Agent subnet, it is responsible for generating a CNI network config to be used by the `network/cni` isolator for the `MesosContainerizer`.
+2. Based on the allocated agent subnet, it is responsible for generating a CNI network config to be used by the `network/cni` isolator for the `MesosContainerizer`.
 3. It is responsible for creating a _Docker network_ to be used by the _`DockerContainerizer`_.
-4. It exposes an HTTP endpoint “overlay-agent/overlays” used by the _navstar_ to retrieve information about the overlays on that particular agent.
+4. It exposes an HTTP endpoint `overlay-agent/overlays` that is used by the Virtual Network Service to retrieve information about the overlays on that particular agent.

 ### Using replicated log to coordinate subnet allocation in Master: